VeinSyct/Electronic-Cash-Supply/README.md

 # Electronic Cash Supply

-The ecash supply is not an open source electronic cash supply library.
+The ecash supply is an open source electronic cash supply library.
+Download electronic [cash supply module](https://github.com/VeinSyct/ECash-Module/tree/main/module-ecash/supply) to develop your electronic cash supply.

 The ecash supply repository allows the creation of ecash from the agreement of approving entities as loan (bond) granted for a borrower.